504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • Unlike IDEA, Section 504 does not legally require parent involvement in plan development, though most districts include parents voluntarily

-Pfiffner and DuPaul (2015) found teachers used 62% of ADHD accommodations.
-They used organizational and behavioural supports less consistently.
-Schools using termly monitoring visits showed 24% higher use (Pfiffner and DuPaul, 2015).
-Review meetings help learners access needed support.
+Pfiffner and DuPaul (2015) found that teachers used 62% of ADHD accommodations.
+They used organizational and behavioural supports less often and less consistently.
+Schools with termly monitoring visits showed 24% higher use (Pfiffner and DuPaul, 2015).
+Review meetings help learners access the support they need.

 UK Equivalent: Access Arrangements

-For teachers familiar with the UK system, the closest equivalent to a 504 plan is the combination of SEN Support and Access Arrangements under the SEND Code of Practice 2015.
+For teachers who know the UK system, a 504 plan is most like a combination of SEN Support and Access Arrangements.
+This sits under the SEND Code of Practice 2015.

 US (Section 504) UK Equivalent